Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 After getting DSM safely behind Cloudflare Tunnel, the next logical step was getting rid of yet another standalone local login workflow and tying DSM into Microsoft Entra for home-lab SSO.
 The goal here was not domain join, file share mapping, or anything that would require an added-cost service.
 The goal was simple: use the existing Entra tenant for DSM login without bolting on a paid identity tier.

 The first pass used OIDC.
 That got far enough to prove the Microsoft login itself worked, but it ran into claim-mapping problems on the DSM side.
 The Entra sign-in would succeed, but DSM would not map the returned identity to the local NAS account the way it needed to.
-In this case, the local DSM account that needed to be matched was cruggieri, while the sign-in identity was still naturally email-shaped.
+In this case, the local DSM account needed to match the username value DSM expected, while the Microsoft sign-in identity was still naturally email-shaped.

 The clean pivot was to move from OIDC to SAML.
 That exposed the much more useful Entra-side Attributes & Claims controls and made it possible to send the exact username value DSM needed.